dani2442/dani2442.github.io/content/posts/prediction-markets/index.md

 ## Experiment
-We can simulate the two-point information-filtering model that obtained in the previous section and we obtain the following figure
+We can simulate the two-point information-filtering model that obtained in the previous section using a discretization scheme like Euler-Maruyama.
+We obtain the following figure

 ![](prediction_market_simulations.png)